fuzzylabs/vertex-edge/README.md

 Don't worry, you'll get to actually train a model very soon!
 But there's one more thing we need, and that's data version control.

 Just as we use Git to track the history of our model code, we want to track data as it changes.
+It's important to have this set up from the very start, because:

+* It will be easier for a team to share data while ensuring that everybody is working with the same version of that data.
+* It allows us to track changes over time.
+* We can link every experiment and deployed model to a specific data version.

+There are many different tools for data versioning; the one we use [DVC](https://dvc.org) which, itself stands for Data Version Control.

-To set up DVC up, run:
+To set it up, run

 ```
 edge dvc init
 ```

-Which does two things:
+This does two things:

-* Configure DVC locally so that you can version your data.
+* Configures DVC locally so that you can version your data.
-* Set up remote storage using a Google Cloud Bucket so that versioned data is stored centrally.
+* Sets up remote storage using a Google Cloud Bucket so that versioned data is stored centrally.

 At this point, if you're not already familiar with DVC, it may be a good idea to familiarise yourself with this a little before continuing by reading the [DVC official documentation](https://dvc.org/doc).
 Of course, if you'd prefer to defer that to later, you can carry on to training and deploying the model.

 ## Training a model

-Once you've set up DVC, you're ready to train a simple model.
-For this, we're going to train a trivial `hello world` example.
+Once you've set up DVC, you're ready to train a simple `hello world` model.
+This model won't do anything really useful, but it serves to demonstrate the building blocks and enable you to build _serious_ models.

 First, let's make an empty directory to house your model training code: